UNTV Cup: Regular season

-Off Season
+Executive Face Off

-There have been four off season tournaments in the history of the league.
+There have been four Executive Face Off tournaments in the history of the league.
+The Clash of the Three was the precursor for the succeeding Executive Face Off tournaments, and in effect, Team Judiciary is included in the official list of Executive Face Off champions.
 The 2018 PNP Executives team is the only squad that achieved a perfect season, whether regular season or off season.

+The Executive Face Off tournament usually commences after the regular season.
+In 2023, the Executive Face Off games are held during the same game days with the regular tournament, making it the first time that the regular season and Executive Face Off tournaments are simultaneous.

+PBA Legends Face-Off

+There has been one off season tournament where PBA teams, represented by their former players who are retired at the time the games were held, have played in the UNTV Cup for charity, dubbed as the PBA Legends Face-Off.
+The only edition happened on 2019, where the Alaska Milkmen became champions among 4 participating teams.

 3x3 (Tatluhan)

 There have been two editions of the 3x3 tournament, and both instances are won by the PITC Global Traders.
 Games are held as opener for UNTV Cup Finals.

 Beneficiaries

 From Season 1 to Season 6, including the three off season tournaments, UNTV Cup has given a total of ₱35 million to the beneficiaries of the participating teams.

+For Season 9 alone, a total of 8.1 million pesos was granted to all the teams' beneficiaries tax-free.

+Venues

+Since the UNTV Cup does not implement a home-and-away system, there have been varying venues throughout the years.
+The Smart Araneta Coliseum is the only venue that the league has played at least one game every season.